So you’ve decided to sell your house – congratulations!

 Now, when it comes to your home, the state of affairs becomes much clearer when you start thinking about selling it.
-There are things and places that need fixing and cleaning up which you can’t afford to leave as is because they will stand out to potential buyers as the morning sun.
+There are things and places that need fixing and cleaning up which you can’t afford to leave as is, such as the roofing or stained walls, because they will stand out to potential buyers as the morning sun.

 Problem is though, there is only so much money (and time) to do the repairs.
 But all things considered, what are the repairs you need to give more priority to before selling your home?

 Below, we take a look!